 Hi, there.
-I’m Alison, and I’m so glad you’re here.
+I’m Alison, and I’m glad you’re here.

-I’m guessing that, like me, you relate to Bilbo’s iconic description of fatigue.
+I’m guessing that, like me, you relate to Bilbo Baggin’s iconic description of fatigue.
+You feel “thin, sort of stretched, like butter scraped over too much bread.”
 Your plate is perpetually full and your tank perpetually empty.
 You’re drawn to the idea of “cultivating a soul at rest,” but not entirely sure what that means.

 Well, let’s talk about it.

 What Does It Mean to Cultivate Rest?